BeipDev/BeipMU/Documentation/WebViews.md

 <details><summary>SetOnDisplay</summary>

-### `SetOnDisplay(int id, function callback, string regex)`
+### `SetOnDisplay(int id, function callback, string regex, bool gag=false)`
 Watch text lines about to be displayed and call `callback` when `regex` results in a match.
 Basically a script defined trigger.
+If gag is true, the line will be gagged in the client display.

 ```js
 function OnDisplay(id, line)